Car repair loans

 - If you are on government benefits, ask if you can receive an advance from Centrelink: Phone: 13 17 94

 The Government's MoneySmart website shows you how small amount loans work and suggests other options that may help you.

 * This statement is an Australian Government requirement under the National Consumer Credit Protection Act 2009.

 How much do car repairs cost?

-There’s no such thing as an average car repair cost.
-Expenses vary greatly based on the make and model of vehicle, what goes wrong, and where you choose to get it fixed.
-And even though automotive technology has come a long way in the past few decades, when cars break down they can be very expensive to repair.
+Car repair expenses vary greatly based on the make and model of vehicle, what goes wrong, and where you choose to get it fixed.
+And even though automotive technology has come a long way in the past few decades, when cars break down, they can be very expensive to repair.